Pentagon chief denies Oklahoma governor’s bid to exempt Guard troops from vaccine mandate

+Gov. Kevin Stitt (R), the only governor to enact such a policy, maintains that he possesses the authority to sidestep federal directives while troops are under the state’s control, his office said, and is exploring legal guidelines on who can be punished for refusing the Pentagon’s orders.

 Stitt told Austin in a Nov.
 2 letter that the defense chief’s order for all troops to get vaccinated “violates the personal freedoms of many Oklahomans” and that a significant number of troops planned to forgo the vaccine.
 He later ordered Brig.
-Gen. Thomas Mancino, commander of Oklahoma’s roughly 8,200 National Guard troops, to execute a policy allowing members to avoid the vaccine while on state orders if they wish.
+Gen. Thomas Mancino, commander of Oklahoma’s roughly 8,200 National Guard troops, to execute a policy allowing members to avoid the vaccine while on state orders if they wished.

 Austin denied the request in a letter Monday, asserting his authority over every aspect of the military, including National Guard members under state command.
 He said his order was informed in large part by the hundreds of deaths and thousands of hospitalizations of service members and Defense Department civilians due to the coronavirus.